 Condition Description Abnormal The remote system is in an abnormal condition, for example programming links are fitted.
 Alarm Buzzer On The remote system has its Alarm buzzer on.
 Alarm Devices Silence The remote system has asserted a control signal Control used to co-ordinate shared Alarm Devices.
 Alarm Devices Silenced The remote system Alarm Devices are Fire Brigade Panel Silenced.
 Alarm Routing Disabled The remote system has its Alarm Routing (brigade calling) disabled.
-Alarm Routing Fault The remote system has a fault associated with its Alarm Routing system (brigade calling).
+Alarm Routing Fault The remote system has a fault asociated with its its Alarm Routing system (brigade calling).
+Ancillary Disabled The remote system is indicating that ancillary outputs are disabled.